 - 0 gram of fat

 - 3 grams of fibre

-Leave alone this nutrition fact, does banana really make you fat?!
+Leave alone this nutrition fact, does banana really make you fat?
+Absolutely not!

 The following video will help clear the facts for you.

 7 Banana Nutrition Health Benefits